slamora/brackets-wiki/How-to-Use-Brackets.md

 See **[Live Preview troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting#livedev )** for additional help.

+##### Experimental Live Preview
+ Experimental multi-browser live preview can be enabled/disabled Under “File -> Enable Experimental Live Preview” menu.
+Experimental Live preview addresses some of the limitations of current Live Preview.
+* Target multiple browsers and preview on them simultaniously.
+* Developer Tools in chrome can be opened without interrupting the Live Preview workflow.

 ### <a id="quickview"></a>Quick View
 Quick View makes it easy to visualize assets and colors in your code.
 Just hover your